secretuniversity/logmein-vuejs-box/app/README.md

 # Secret Counter Box

-This is the frontend for the Secret Counter contract contained in this box.
+This is the frontend for the Log Me In contract contained in this box.

 ## Install Dependencies